tarantool/doc/doc/reference/reference_sql/sql.rst

 |br|

-Make a grouped table; this is a clause in a SELECT statement.
+Make a grouped table; this is a clause in a :ref:`SELECT statement <sql_select>`.

 The expressions should be column names in the table, and each column should be specified only once.

-In effect, GROUP BY clause takes a table with rows that may have matching values, combines rows that have matching values into single rows, and returns a table which, because it is the result of GROUP BY, is called a grouped table.
+In effect, the GROUP BY clause takes a table with rows that may have matching values, combines rows that have matching values into single rows, and returns a table which, because it is the result of GROUP BY, is called a grouped table.